ifireball/btsync-app/README.md

 - Python 2
 - PyGTK

-## Compatibility

-The AppImage is (hopefully) built in such a way that would enable it to run on many Linux distributions.
-That being said, it had only been tested on Fedora 20 so far.

-Binary components included in the AppImage are currtly compatible only with 64bit intel-based processors (x86-64).
-Patches to add components for other pltaforms are welcome.

 ## Bundled Stuff

 Apart from the main components mentioned above, the following libraries are also